FarhadG/script-tag-data/README.md

 Script Tag Data
 ===============

-Pass data to a JavaScript tag and be able to read it from within your library.
+Pass data to a JavaScript tag and be able to read it from within your JS file/library.

 ### Usage